<> <> <> <>

 Let's say that again...

 The point of mindfulness meditation is NOT to clear the mind, but to be aware that you have thoughts, and are thinking.
-It's a state of open non-judgemental attention of your thoughts, irrespective or whether the thoughts are pleasant or not.
+It's a state of open non-judgemental attention to your thoughts, irrespective of whether the thoughts are pleasant or not.

 When you're good at it, you can recognise when you're stressing and choose to see it for what it is — just a thought, that can't ruin your day.